itsmng/grafana-template/README.md

 # Install the dashboard

-To the Dashboard please use the WIKI documention on - [ITSM-NG WIKI](https://wiki.itsm-ng.com)
+To the Dashboard please use the WIKI documentation on - [ITSM-NG WIKI](https://wiki.itsm-ng.com/grafana)